Andrew Johnson|

 Attachments must be taken into consideration when calculating net capacity.
 If you don’t use them, you can skip over this question.
 However, if you often use accessories while lifting, you must understand their impact on capacity.
 Common attachments include:

-Attachments often project the load further out from the body of the lift, which can change the machine’s center of gravity.
+Attachments often project the load further out from the body of the lift, which can change the machine’s center of gravity3.
 This means you’ll need to plan for less weight capacity, even if the attachment improves your reach and lift.

 Your Source for Quality Forklifts